TL;DR: Key Takeaways

 The Law is Changing (But Legacy Contracts Remain Hidden)

 For years, broker commissions were totally hidden.
-But the net is tightening.
+But the net is tightening - and the market is already responding.

 October 2024: Mandatory Disclosure